rachidlaad/Uxarion-CLI/README_SUNO.md

 # Suno Vulnerable Test Application

-Suno is a deliberately vulnerable banking-style web service designed to stress-test the 4myPown CLI agent.
+Suno is a deliberately vulnerable banking-style web service designed to stress-test the Zevionx CLI agent.
 It exposes multiple non-SQL injection attack surfaces so you can validate end‑to‑end reconnaissance, exploitation, and reporting workflows.

 ## Features & Intentional Vulnerabilities